benjaminion/upgrading-ethereum-book/src/book.md

 This edition of Upgrading Ethereum is based on the Bellatrix version of the beacon chain specification, and corresponds to [Release v1.2.0](https://github.com/ethereum/consensus-specs/releases/tag/v1.2.0), made on the 22nd of September 2022.

-At the time of writing, there is no single specification document for Bellatrix.
+There is no single specification document that covers Bellatrix.
 Rather, we have the [Phase&nbsp;0 specification](https://github.com/ethereum/consensus-specs/blob/v1.2.0/specs/phase0/beacon-chain.md), an additional [Altair specification](https://github.com/ethereum/consensus-specs/blob/v1.2.0/specs/altair/beacon-chain.md), and the [Bellatrix specification](https://github.com/ethereum/consensus-specs/blob/v1.2.0/specs/bellatrix/beacon-chain.md).
 Each builds on top of the previous version in a kind of text-based diff.

-To make the whole thing easier to follow in this chapter, I have consolidated the three specifications, omitting any parts that were superseded by Altair and then Bellatrix.
-For the most part, I have tried to reflect the existing structure of the documents to make them easier to read side-by-side with the original specs.
+To make the whole thing easier to follow in this chapter, I have consolidated the three specifications, omitting most of the parts that were superseded by Altair and then Bellatrix.
+In general I have tried to reflect the existing structure of the documents to make them easier to read side-by-side with the original specs.
 However, I have included the separate [BLS](https://github.com/ethereum/consensus-specs/blob/v1.2.0/specs/altair/bls.md) document into the flow of this one.

-#### References
+#### See also

 The main references:

   - [The Phase&nbsp;0](https://github.com/ethereum/consensus-specs/blob/v1.2.0/specs/phase0/beacon-chain.md) beacon chain specification.
   - [Altair updates](https://github.com/ethereum/consensus-specs/blob/v1.2.0/specs/altair/beacon-chain.md) to the beacon chain specification.
+  - [Bellatrix updates](https://github.com/ethereum/consensus-specs/blob/v1.2.0/specs/bellatrix/beacon-chain.md) to the beacon chain specification.

+Other useful, but in places outdated references:

   - Vitalik's [annotated specifications](https://github.com/ethereum/annotated-spec), covering Phase&nbsp;0, Altair, The Merge, and beyond.

-Other useful, but in places outdated references:

   - [Serenity Design Rationale](https://notes.ethereum.org/@vbuterin/rkhCgQteN)
   - [Phase 0 for Humans [v0.10.0]](https://notes.ethereum.org/@djrtwo/Bkn3zpwxB)
   - [Phase 0 design notes](https://notes.ethereum.org/@JustinDrake/rkPjB1_xr) (Justin Drake)
   - My own [Phase&nbsp;0 annotated specification](https://benjaminion.xyz/eth2-annotated-spec/phase0/beacon-chain/) remains available for historical interest.

+Hsiao-Wei Wang gave a [Lightning Talk](https://archive.devcon.org/archive/watch/6/how-to-use-executable-consensus-pyspec/) on the consensus Pyspec at Devcon VI that briefly describes its structure and how it can be executed.

 ## Types, Constants, Presets, and Configuration <!-- /part3/config -->